Games & Tools

 For the second day, our target audience were preschool (barnehage) and primary school kids.
 To explain the idea of a sustainable enterprise to them, we used stickers to represent different sections of the business model canvas for a typical organic and environmentally friendly ice cream shop.
 We explained this to the kids and their parents and guided the kids on how and where to place the stickers and the reasoning behind why each sticker should be placed in a specific section.

 MR WOLF WORKSHOP METHODOLOGY by Giovanna Bertella, Sara Lupini, Cecilia Rossi Romanelli, Xavier Font

-Applying the core principles of Design Thinking and the Theory of Change and adopting business model tools, the participants engaged in various activities aiming to eaborate a shared vision for a more sustainable Tromsø, identify long- and short-term goals and activities, and start developing a plan for the coming months.
-Read more about the Mr Wolf methodology: Faculty's blog, Annals of Tourism Research.
+Applying the core principles of Design Thinking and the Theory of Change and adopting business model tools, the participants engaged in various activities with the following: eaboratw a shared vision for a more sustainable Tromsø, identify long- and short-term goals and activities, and start developing a plan for the coming months.
+Read more about Mr Wolf : Faculty's blog, Annals of Tourism Research.

 MAPPING THE SUSTAINABLE VALUE OF PRODUCING FOOD ON SVALBARD by Giovanna Bertella, Sara Lupini

 Food production challenges in Svalbard presented by PPS owner and manager.
 Foto: Sara Lupini

 In close collaboration with Polar Permaculture Solutions, we arranged a workshop focused on the challenges and opportunities of food production on Svalbard.
 The workshop was one of the outreach activities of the company as member of the EU funded Food-e project, and an extracurricular activity for bachelor students enrolled in the BED-1009 Innovation course.
 Central frameworks from the sustainable business models literature where applied to elaborate posters and stimulate discussions among the participants.